-Buying land with an FHA loan is often done in conjunction with an FHA construction loan, and it is a common feature of FHA mobile home loans-the buyer purchases the mobile home and the land it is situated upon or will be situated upon.
+Buying land with an FHA loan is mostly done in conjunction with an FHA construction loan, and it is a common feature of FHA Stick-Builds, Modular and mobile home loans-the buyer takes the necessary steps with a builder or manufacture dealer which will include the land it is situated upon or will be situated upon.

 HUD 4000.1 has some basic instructions to the lender about the purchase of land as part of the FHA loan process: